Waverly Middle School Science

 “In Toby's class, you will learn much more than science.” - Kayla

 “In science we learned many things, from waves, to ecology, to reproduction, and evolution.
 We did many labs, and they were a fun experience for me.
 We also wrote procedures, conducted arguments, answered analysis, made tables, and graphs.
 Science with Toby is not only a class, but an experience.” - Kiera

 "Science this year has been super fun.
 I loved how we did an experiment almost every day.
 That made it so much fun learning instead of a boring old textbook.
 This year, I think I have learned more that my last 7 years in elementary school combined!" - Lyla

 "I always look forward to science because the lessons are always interesting and fun, and I always learn a lot! " - Margi

 “Science has been great this year.
 Lots of fun and learning.” - Max D.

 "Before Waverly 7th grade science, I thought only math geniuses could become scientists or do amazing labs.
 Then in 7th grade I was proved wrong.
 I got to do amazing labs, find out what causes what, and learn how to organize data.
-I got to discover what science was and it is all thank to Toby.
+I got to discover what science was, and it is all thanks to Toby.
 Never stop teaching us!
 Thx!" - Nora

-“I do feel I have grown as a person in science and I owe that to having Toby as such loving and engaged teacher.” - Olivia
+“I do feel I have grown as a person in science, and I owe that to having Toby as such a loving and engaged teacher.” - Olivia

 "Science has been a wonderful experience for me.
 I enjoyed the exciting labs, the interesting assignments and the various activities done in this class.
 My favorite activity was probably the critter activity in the genetics unit that I had in 7th grade." - Rui